-After filling up on Gelato, I left the old town and walked the short distance to another of the top places to visit Nice: Promenade du Paillon, which is the largest green space in the city.
+After filling up on Gelato, I left the old town and walked the short distance to another of the top places to visit in Nice: Promenade du Paillon, which is the largest green space in the city.

 This delightful urban park was only created in 2011 when a 3-year development took place to transform one of the city’s main thoroughfares.
-Today it’s filled with charming gardens, sculptures, and fountains!
+Today it’s filled with charming gardens, sculptures and fountains!